 USM (Unsharp mask) +20%

 The head and shoulder is blown unfortunately and nothing I can do there in PS, except lengthy cloning.
-Notice the pleasant donuts in the background.
+Notice the donuts (circles of confusion) in the background.
 If you don’t like them, compose better or crop them out or “curve, mask and Gaussian blur…”.
 Image 1B was not touched up with filters like Noise Ninja or Topaz deNoise etc.

 Image 2A is correctly exposed from the onset, or only sightly OE.
 All I have done here is transfer it from the data card to my PC via Nikon Transfer and upload.